MichaelMoroz/michaelmoroz.github.io/TODO/2024-8-25-WritingATensorCompilerFromScratch.md

 # So what can we do with this?

-## Simulations
+## Fluid simulation

 Before all the algorithmic stuff I initially played around with simulations that map nicely to multidimensional arrays.
-For example, I implemented a
+For the most interesting example, I implemented a 2D fluid solver with a multigrid pressure solver, RK4 bicubic advection, and vorticity confinement.

-TODO: fluid sim video and screenshot

-## Graphics
+<center><iframe width="560" height="315" src="https://www.youtube.com/embed/CVF4cZOsMK4?si=SJsZ2R_SIe-yyXgF" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></center>

-TODO: Path tracer
+## Path tracer

-## Basic machine learning

-TODO: mnist, texture embedder
+<center><iframe width="560" height="315" src="https://www.youtube.com/embed/ShWO5YSphOY?si=SqgPVOAhQNP_izF6" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></center>

+One amazing thing here, is that the normals here are computed through backpropagation and not finite differences!
+It actually also improved the performance, as FD normals take 4x SDF calculations using the tetrahedron trick, while backwards mode autodiff only takes on the order of 2x.

+## Texture embedder with small neural network

+<center><iframe width="560" height="315" src="https://www.youtube.com/embed/7uzuGftSYKk?si=xt17EQguu4pg_PlV" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></center>

-# What's the performance compared to other tensor libraries?
+# What's the current performance compared to other tensor libraries?

 I'll focus on comparing something thats easy to implement in both my library and in PyTorch.
+Things like the fluid sim or path tracer, I suspect, have no chance of running good if at all in PyTorch, JAX - maybe, but I doubt, so we'll ignore these.

+Of course, something like Taichi would actually win here, but its not our comparison target, and likely after I implement automatic groupshared cache generation the performance gap might go to 0, or become better, tho I suspect probably not.

+TODO: plots

 ## N-body simulation

+One of the simplest simulations you can do - is an N-body gravity simulation, which only takes a few dozen lines both in TensorFrost, JAX or PyTorch, making this a nice comparison target.

 ## MNIST with a convolutional network

+After I implemented module support with the optimizers, first thing I implemented is a convolutional neural net for the Fashion MNIST classification problem.
+This is a more classic ML problem and you would probably expect for PyTorch or JAX to just straight up win every time.
+Turns out, actually no, for small network sizes, TensorFrost can actually have a significant win, but I do suspect it might be related simply to either having way less overhead or not loading the traning batch through the CPU, which can kill perf a lot.

 # Future improvements